rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 <div class="alert alert-block alert-info"> &#9888; This tutorial assumes that the screenlamp tools are available from a directory called 'tools', but you can store the screenlamp tools in any directory you like as long as you replace 'tools' with the correct path to this directory.</div>

-Before we start exploring the tools contained in screenlamp's `tools` folder, let's start with a simple script that we are going to use throughout this tutorial to count the number of structures in a mol2 file or directory containing mol2 files:
+Before we start exploring the tools contained in screenlamp's `tools` folder, let's start with a simple script that we are going to use throughout this tutorial to count the number of structures in a mol2 file or directory containing mol2 files.

 Using the `count_mol2.py` script, we can now count the number of structures in each mol2 file in our input directory like so: